z3r0n3br4instorm/CheatAssist/README.md

 You need to have dbus and pydbus to use this, and you need a graphical environment, because this uses notifications to send the answer to the user.

+Run the program, and then use ctrl+c to copy the MCQ Question, then Ctrl+Alt+C to start the generation process